Palestine, Illinois

 Palestine is a village in Crawford County, Illinois, United States.
 The population was 1,233 at the 2020 Census.
 Palestine has a total area of 0.79 sqmi, all land.

 History

-It is said that French explorer Jean Lamotte first gazed upon this region in 1678.
-He gave it the name Palestine, as it reminded him of Palestine in West Asia.
+In 1678, French explorer Jean LaMotte named the region after Palestine, because the area reminded him of the biblical "land of milk and honey."

 Palestine was chartered in 1811, while the area still belonged to Virginia, and is one of the oldest towns in the State of Illinois.
 It was named the seat of Crawford County in 1818.
 Elections in 1843 moved the county seat to a new site, which would become the town of Robinson.
 It was officially incorporated as an Illinois town in 1855.